Radiotelephone: Privacy and selective calling

 Often, on a small network system, there are many mobile units and one main base station.
 This would be typical for police or taxi services for example.
-To help direct messages to the correct recipients and avoid irrelevant traffic on the network's being a distraction to other units, a variety of means have been devised to create addressing systems.
+To help direct messages to the correct recipients and avoid irrelevant traffic on the network being a distraction to other units, a variety of means have been devised to create addressing systems.

 The crudest and oldest of these is called CTCSS, or Continuous Tone-Controlled Squelch System.
 This consists of superimposing a precise very low frequency tone on the audio signal.
 Only the receiver tuned to this specific tone turns the signal into audio: this receiver shuts off the audio when the tone is not present or is a different frequency.
 By assigning a unique frequency to each mobile, private channels can be imposed on a public network.
 However this is only a convenience feature—it does not guarantee privacy.

 A more commonly used system is called selective calling or Selcall.
 This also uses audio tones, but these are not restricted to sub-audio tones and are sent as a short burst in sequence.
 The receiver will be programmed to respond only to a unique set of tones in a precise sequence, and only then will it open the audio circuits for open-channel conversation with the base station.
 This system is much more versatile than CTCSS, as relatively few tones yield a far greater number of "addresses".
 In addition, special features (such as broadcast modes and emergency overrides) can be designed in, using special addresses set aside for the purpose.
 A mobile unit can also broadcast a Selcall sequence with its unique address to the base, so the user can know before the call is picked up which unit is calling.
 In practice many selcall systems also have automatic transponding built in, which allows the base station to "interrogate" a mobile even if the operator is not present.
 Such transponding systems usually have a status code that the user can set to indicate what they are doing.
 Features like this, while very simple, are one reason why they are very popular with organisations that need to manage a large number of remote mobile units.
 Selcall is widely used, though is becoming superseded by much more sophisticated digital systems.

 Uses

 Conventional telephone use

-Mobile radio telephone systems such as Mobile Telephone Service and Improved Mobile Telephone Service allowed a mobile unit to have a telephone number allowing access from the general telephone network, although some systems required mobile operators to set up calls to mobile stations.
+Mobile radio telephone systems, such as Mobile Telephone Service and Improved Mobile Telephone Service, allowed a mobile unit to have a telephone number allowing access from the general telephone network, although some systems required mobile operators to set up calls to mobile stations.
 Mobile radio telephone systems before the introduction of cellular telephone services suffered from few usable channels, heavy congestion, and very high operating costs.